LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/LiveIntentTips.md

 There are two ways to classify messages:

-* Option 1: Read the messages directly from the [Conversation Details dashboard](https://knowledge.liveperson.com/ai-bots-automation-liveintent-dashboard.html#conversation-details) on LiveIntent.
+* Option 1: Read the messages directly from the [Conversation Details dashboard](https://knowledge.liveperson.com/ai-bots-automation-liveintent-dashboard.html#conversation-details) on Intent Analyzer.
 You may want to take notes to record your patterns.

     <img  class="fancyimage" style="width:750px" src="img/liveintent_tips_image_0.png">